If there’s anything that the recent political climate has made clear, it’s the blatant partisanship in the media.

 Unfortunately, this doctrine was revoked under the Reagan administration in the late 1970s.

 They cited that the Fairness Act violated the right to freedom of speech and hurt public interest – both reasons being simply untrue.
 The Fairness Act sparked public interest, raising voter turnout by more than 10%.
-It also exemplified freedom of speech by allowing all sides of an issue to state their case in fair deliberation.
+It also exemplified freedom of speech by allowing all sides of an issue to state their case and allowed people to formulate their own opinions because they were getting all the information.
+Our country started to get back on track.

 Since the revocation of the Fairness Doctrine, news media outlets have been leaning more and more towards biases.
 Platforms like Fox News, MSNBC, and the New York Post are becoming more like opinion hubs than actual news stations.
 The problems lie in the consequences of how viewers receive the information.
 When news stations are publishing opinions rather than facts and statistics, the truth gets skewed.
 Viewers then get shunted further and further towards the right or left.
 It also begs the question, what is the truth?